October 1, 2012

 Hail to the Chiefs: The Presidents With the Best Branding

-On the eve of the election, we take a critical look at six decades of presidential graphic design.
+On the eve of the election, we take a critical look at six decades of presidential branding.

 Welcome to the 2012 season of America’s Presidential Candidates Got Talent, the hit show where two competing finalists are judged by a live television audience.
 To win, a candidate must juggle his fundamental beliefs without revealing something that will offend his base, while strategically attacking his challenger for real or imagined sins.
 ID-carrying members of the national audience are eligible to vote for the show’s winner based on either the substance of the players’ performance or the likability of the players’ persona or image.
 Since the competition is broadcast as 30-second commercials, two-minute debate answers, and short televised news clips, the scales are tipped toward style over substance.